grahamgilbert/blog/_posts/2016-03-30-managing-os-x-profiles-with-puppet.markdown

 Before you do anything, you're going to need a profile.
 There are [plenty](https://github.com/nmcspadden/Profiles) [of](https://github.com/gregneagle/profiles) [the](https://github.com/golbiga/Profiles) [things](https://github.com/rtrouton/profiles) on Github, or you could run Profile Manager in a VM (please don't use it for anything more than this, it should never be managing your devices directly), or in the future you'll be able to use Erik Berglund's [ProfileCreator](https://github.com/ProfileCreator/ProfileCreator).

-This time I'm going to be an evil admin and enforce a desktop picture on my users - there are a couple of profiles on the repositories I linked to above that have an example of this.
+Today I'm going to be an evil admin and enforce a desktop picture on my users - there are a couple of profiles on the repositories I linked to above that have an example of this.

 We are going to keep our module in git - we'll use GitHub today, as you can get a free repository and the GUI app is really simple.
 This is not a git tutorial, so all you will need to do it 'commit' your code and sync it to Github.
 Go ahead and get the [application](https://desktop.github.com) and create a new git repository (File -> New in the app once you've logged in).
 It doesn't matter what you call the repo, but I like to keep my Puppet modules prefixed with ``puppet-`` so they line up nicely in the Finder.